Mathiaslachot/AppLearn/README.md

 ## Getting started

-Follow this steps to get your Kardham-Connect app and running on your local machine or emulator
+Follow this steps to get your AppLearn app and running on your local machine or emulator

 ### Prerequisites